GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

    downloadGemStone <myGemStoneVersion>
    createClient <myClientName>
    ```
-   You may use any name for `<myClientName>`, and note that you may later have multiple clients.
+   You may use any name for `<myClientName>`, to distinguish it from other clients you may later create on this node.
 The examples below use  **tode1** as the client name.

-   The install scripts invokes the following sub-scripts:
+   The ```installClient``` script invokes the following sub-scripts:
    ```
-   downloadGemStone
+   installOsPrereqs
    cloneGsDevKitProjects
    cloneSharedTodeProjects
    setupGsDevKit
    ```

-### Example Script to Install Client on Linux or Mac
+### Example Script for Linux or Mac

 This script installs the GsDevKit client components for v3.2.9, and creates a client with the name **tode1**.